da-the-dev/connect2discord/docs/README.md

 To stop, press `Ctrl+C` in the terminal.

 ### Why do `/docs` suck so much?
-Those `.md`'s with crazy maniacs' rambles are not as much as documentation, but more so the real life [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+Those `.md`'s with crazy maniac's rambles are not as much as documentation, but more so the real life [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 I use these files to describe the problem I'm having at the moment, which helps me to come up with a solution.
 I write things down, so I don't forget anything.
 Plus, I want to practice touch typing.
+Don't rely on those files too much lol.

 #### TODO:
 - [ ] Add info about login link in the README.md